 1. El Rastro: A huge flee market where you can get souvenirs and gifts for people.
 El Rastro only occurs once a week on Sundays.
-If you were out all night Saturday, it might be difficult to wake up in time (it always was for me), but worth it if you can make it.
+If you were out all night Saturday, it might be difficult to wake up in time (it always was for me), but it is definitely worth a visit.

 3. Tapas on La Latina: A Sunday night tradition, head to the street Cava Baja with the rest of the madrilenos and tourists for some amazing tapas and drinks.
-Of course, you can “tapa hop” on any night of the week along Cava Baja, but Sundays seem to be the designated night for this.
+Of course, you can “tapa hop” on any night of the week along Cava Baja, but Sundays seem to be the designated night for this particular activity.

 Day trips from Madrid:

 Many people ask which is a better day trip, Toledo or Segovia.
-If you ask around, it is usually split 50/50.
-Personally, I like Toledo more because I enjoy the medieval aspect of it, but many people prefer Segovia for the incredible aqueduct and Alcazar de Segovia that, rumor has it, Sleeping Beauty’s castle at Disneyland was based off of.
+If you ask around, responses are usually split 50/50.
+Personally, I like Toledo more because I enjoy the medieval aspect of it, but many prefer Segovia for the incredible aqueduct and Alcazar de Segovia that, rumor has it, Sleeping Beauty’s castle at Disneyland was based off of.

 Are you on Pinterest?
 Pin this Madrid Travel Guide for later!